subinabid/blog/_posts/2019-01-13-piggybank.md

 PS:
 1. I am not a mutual fund advisor
 2. This is in no way, a recommendation of the said fund

+### update on 02/07/2019

+I exited this fund after 3 consequtive drops in NAV.
+(Read housing liquidity crisis).
+Isn't the fund manager supposed to take care of market issues?